kurron/terraform-aws-iam/README.md

 # Overview
-This Terraform module is an opinionated view on how to build a VPC.
-It places both a public and private subnet in all availability zones.
-This is for both fault tolerance as well as to draw on a larger market for Spot intances.
+This Terraform module is ...

 # Prerequisites
 * [Terraform](https://terraform.io/) installed and working